opendesignflow/fwapp/doc/source/views/views.rst

       this.listen(8585)
       start

-      // map the Hello World to "/"
-      "/" view classOf[HelloWorldView]
+      // map the Hello World to "/" by giving the class name "/" view classOf[HelloWorldView]
     }

+Here you can notice that we have mapped to view to the Class Definition using **classOf[HelloWordView]**, and not to an instance of the **HelloWordView** class.
+The Request handler is responsible for building new instances of the Class as required.

-Navigate to
+Now Navigate to

     http://localhost:8585/mysite